 DPhil students may apply formally for a dispensation from not more than three terms of the residence requirement if it is necessary for their work to study somewhere other than Oxford.
 It is also possible to obtain dispensation if your supervisor moves to another University in the middle of your course and a suitable replacement cannot be found in Oxford.
-Dispensation from residence requirements must be applied for using the form GSO.8, which can be found here.
+Dispensation from residence requirements must be applied for using the form GSO.8.